Cooltor/GuestMyNum/README.md

 ## What's this project ?

 It's a little Game in JavaScript.
-I develop this game to learn JavaScript and the manipulation with the DOM.
+I code this game to learn JavaScript and the manipulation with the DOM.
 This project is proposed by Jonas Shmedtmann in his course of JS.
+I've change the CSS a little and I add the name option.

 ## What's you need ?